Mario-Mellek/Lyrical-Master/README.md

 ## APIs

-This app uses the LyricsGenuis API from RapidAPI to fetch song lyrics.
+This app uses the LyricsGenuis API from RapidAPI to fetch the song ID, lyrics, and info. it also uses the youtube data API to fetch the song's official video.

 ## Environment Variables